Your 2024 Career Horoscope Is Here & The Ladder Is Yours To Climb

 Libra, so much of your career progress this year has to do with you staying true to yourself and not letting the opinions of others influence you or steer you off path.
 The South Node, which represents our karmic past, is in your sign all year long, encouraging you to quiet the outside noise and tune into yourself — are you doing what you really want to be doing with your life?
 If so, celebrate yourself and keep going.
 If not, it’s not too late to re-route.

-The lunar eclipse in your sign on March 25 signifies a turning point for you, and you may decide to leave a job that no longer fulfills you or that doesn’t seem to pay you what you’re worth.
-There will be a period of limbo, but by the time the Aries solar eclipse strikes two weeks later on April 8, a new doorway of aligned opportunities will present themselves for the six months to come.
+The lunar eclipse in your sign on 25th March signifies a turning point for you, and you may decide to leave a job that no longer fulfils you or that doesn’t seem to pay you what you’re worth.
+There will be a period of limbo, but by the time the Aries solar eclipse strikes two weeks later on 8th April, a new doorway of aligned opportunities will present themselves for the six months to come.
 This fresh start will most likely be due to a close friend or romantic partner who presents you with an auspicious opportunity.

 AdvertisementADVERTISEMENT